 On February 4, 2019, we used \$5,000,000 from funds generated by operations to voluntarily pay down a portion of our Revolving Credit Facility, which was presented in the current portion of long-term debt in our balance sheet at December 31, 2018.

-We had approximately \$60 million of unused borrowing capacity under the Revolving Credit Facility at December 31, 2020.
+After we paid down our debt and reduced our Revolving Credit Facility as noted above, we had approximately \$50 million of unused borrowing capacity under the Revolving Credit Facility at December 31, 2021.

 Sources and Uses of Cash